zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 A lot of people don't find above exciting, however if you work for a large organisation this orchestration is an absolute must to reduce lead time for work inflight.
 This section is probably going to be the most controversial one.

+### Commit to less

+### Prioritise global work

-#### Quality throughout
+### Quality throughout
-Work is the right size, handovers reduced and work is planned.
  There is one thing that can drastically increase Lead Time unexpectedly.
-This is is unplanned disruption, typically these are bugs (unexpected behavior) in the software or bugs in your process (missed something important or did not account for something).
+This is is unplanned disruption, typically these are bugs that appear in the form of unexpected behavior in the software or bugs that in your process manifest themselves as something important being missed or something not being accounted for.
 Too much of unplanned disruption can erode trust and confidence in the process.
 So it is important to minimise unplanned disruption as much as possible so that it is exceptional.
 This can be achieved by putting quality in your process and putting quality in to your software.

 There are number of ways to put quality in to your process.
 For example Definition of Done and Ready are checklists that are used to ensure that Backlog and Sprint are in the expected state.
 Having a release pipeline done which your work travels and gets checked either manually or automatically is another one.